Applicable statutes, guidelines and recommendations

 The Audit Committee consists of three (3) members, all of whom are non-company and non-executive directors.
 The members have experience and skills in the areas of knowledge that fall within the scope of the Audit Committee duties as per the Charter of the Audit Committee.
 Its responsibility is to monitor e.g. implementation of the Group's internal controls, risk management, financial reporting and it is responsible for supervising the Group's ethics and compliance (including specifically anti-corruption and anti-bribery related actions) program and activities.

 The President and CEO and the Group management

-Patria Oyj’s President and CEO is responsible for managing the company’s and the Patria Group’s business activities and administration, in accordance with the provisions of the Finnish Limited Liability Companies Act, other applicable legislation and any instructions and guidelines issued by the Board of Directors.
-The President and CEO is assisted by the Group Management Team, which convenes monthly and which consists of Presidents of each Business Unit, Chief Financial Officer, General Counsel & Chief Compliance Officer, Chief Strategy Officer, Chief Communications Officer and Chief Human resources Officer.
+Patria Oyj's President and CEO is responsible for managing the company's and the Patria Group's business activities and administration, in accordance with the provisions of the Finnish Limited Liability Companies Act, other applicable legislation and any instructions and guidelines issued by the Board of Directors.
+The President and CEO is assisted by the Group Management Team, which convenes monthly and which consists of Presidents of each business function, Chief Financial Officer, General Counsel & Chief Compliance Officer, and Chief Human Resources Officer.
 In addition, the Group management meets in other combinations as and when necessary for management purposes.